KrishnaaCloud/aws-ecs-devops-cdk-stack/Readme.md

-# Complete DevOps & Architecture Diagram
+# Automated AWS ECS Infrastructure & CI/CD Pipeline

 This document contains a comprehensive visual overview of the entire deployment pipeline and the final AWS ECS architecture we have built together for the Global PRS API.